CorvetteCole/GotoSleep/README.md

 ## 1.2:

 ### To Do
+- Public release after one more round of testing

-### Maybe Done
+### Done
-- Only send smart notifications within like 8 hours past your bedtime as a failsafe
+~~- Only send smart notifications within like 8 hours past your bedtime as a failsafe

-- Fix bug where notifications can be sent immediately upon boot up
+~~- Fix bug where notifications can be sent immediately upon boot up

 ~~- See if you can change the behavior of the in-app purchase pop up. right now it hides the status bar which sucks because it makes the entire app shift.
 If this can't be fixed oh well~~ **NOT FEASIBLE**

-- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)
+~~- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)

-- Fix bug where purchasing the in-app purchase doesn't update the settings screen immediately
+~~- Fix bug where purchasing the in-app purchase doesn't update the settings screen immediately

-- Fix bug where minutes on the main screen can sometimes get cut off.
+~~- Fix bug where minutes on the main screen can sometimes get cut off.

-- Fix bug where number of notifications to send isnt always disabled if smart notifications are on when you open settings.
+~~- Fix bug where number of notifications to send isnt always disabled if smart notifications are on when you open settings.

-- Revert rating prompt changes so the rating box adjusts properly
+~~- Revert rating prompt changes so the rating box adjusts properly

-- Make rating dialog only pop up when device is in portrait
+~~- Make rating dialog only pop up when device is in portrait

-- Fix bug where "clear GDPR preferences" is visible to US users
+~~- Fix bug where "clear GDPR preferences" is visible to US users

-- Fix bug where smart notifications only fire once
+~~- Fix bug where smart notifications only fire once

-- Fix bug where smart notifications will function if enabled and then ads disabled
+~~- Fix bug where smart notifications will function if enabled and then ads disabled

-- Fix bug where the rating box doesn't disappear smoothly
+~~- Fix bug where the rating box doesn't disappear smoothly

-### Done
 ~~- Add in-app purchase for a donation in about page~~ **DONE**

 ~~- Add separate content_main layout for devices with a low DPI so that the text background looks right~~ **DONE**